Skinfulness Impact Area #2

 Estrogen helps reduce sebum production and supports skin health by maintaining moisture and boosting collagen.
 However, lower estrogen levels, especially during the menstrual cycle or menopause, can lead to premenstrual acneand dryness.

-Supplements for skin health
+Supplements and skin health

 However, it is important to note that people suffering from specific nutrient deficiencies may experience more skin health issues than is considered normal.
 For example, those who follow a restrictive diet (vegan, gluten-free etc.) may be getting less of certain essential nutrients through their diet, and are likely to benefit from supplements.
 We strongly recommend seeking advice from a medical professional to better understand your individual nutrient profile and supplement requirements that will help optimise your skin health.